PyTables/PyTables/doc/source/FAQ.rst

   so as to convert all flavors in old files to the default (effectively by removing the `FLAVOR` attribute).
 * Remove the `numarray` (and/or `Numeric`) package from your system.
-  Then PyTables 2.x will return you pure !NumPy objects (it can't be otherwise!).
+  Then PyTables 2.x will return you pure NumPy objects (it can't be otherwise!).